-5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: The institution has an Office of Sustainability, but no designated staff member for sustainability at the medical school.
+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points) There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points) There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point) There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points) Score Assigned:

-5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: The University of Bern has set itself the goal of becoming a climate-neutral institution by 2025 in all areas in which it has a direct influence.
-The affiliated hospital has the goal for certain areas, such as emissions from electricity and heat, fuel, anesthetic gases, waste and wastewater, and business travel, that can be directly influenced are to become climate-neutral by 2035, while those that can be indirectly influenced are not to be made climate-neutral until 2050
+Score explanation: The institution has an Office of Sustainability, but no designated staff member for sustainability at the medical school.
+2 5.2.
+How ambitious is your institution's plan to reduce its own carbon footprint?
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution does not meet any of the requirements listed above (0 points) Score Assigned:

+Score explanation: The University of Bern has set itself the goal of becoming a climate-neutral institution by 2030 in all areas in which it has a direct influence.
+5 The affiliated hospital has the goal for certain areas, such as emissions from electricity and heat, fuel, anesthetic gases, waste and wastewater, and business travel, that can be directly influenced are to become climate-neutral by 2035, while those that can be indirectly influenced are not to be made climate-neutral until 2050.
 5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
-Score explanation: In the area of electricity, the Insel Group, providing a lot of medical school

-Score explanation: In the area of electricity, the Insel Group, providing a lot of medical school buildings, is already climate-neutral; it obtains 100 percent renewable electricity.
-The other university buildings are not that clear.
-We are still looking for evidence.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+Yes, institution buildings are 100% powered by renewable energy.
+(3 points) Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points) Institution buildings source $>20\%$ of energy needs from off-site and/or on-site renewable energy.
+(1 point) Institution buildings source &lt;20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) Score Assigned: 2 Sears explanation: In the area of electricity, the Insel Group providing a lot of medical school Score explanation: In the area of electricity, the Insel Group, providing a lot of medical school buildings, is already climate-neutral; it obtains 100 percent renewable electricity.
+With the other university buildings the university bases on the "Standard Nachhaltig Bauen Schweiz" for new buildings or renovations.
 5.4.
-Are sustainable building practices utilised for new and old buildings on the medical school campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-Yes, sustainable building practices are utilised for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable.

-2 Sustainable building practices are utilised for new buildings on the medical school campus, but most old buildings have not been retrofitted.

-1 Sustainable building practices are inadequately or incompletely implemented for new buildings.

-0 Sustainability is not considered in the construction of new buildings.
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Yes, sustainable building practices are utilised for new buildings on the intitution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points) Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points) Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point) Sustainability is not considered in the construction of new buildings.
+(0 points) Score Assigned: